How To Grow Your Online (Teaching) Business Without Becoming a Self-Promoter

 In other words: If you’re teaching algebra and your students don’t care about it you have to advertise it.

-You have to find ways to get people interested.
+It’s the same for starting your online teaching business: You have to find ways to get people interested.

 This is why immediately after having set up your homepage you should start a blog!
 Get accustomed to posting consistently (hard at first, easier later) and try to let people see the value that you (hopefully) perceive in what you do.

-You start to ask questions like:
+You begin to ask yourself questions like:

 - “What is it that I have to give?”